TobiMayr/yoti-sdk-backend-test/README.md

 ![joined table](joined_table.png?raw=true "joined Table")

-## Tests

-## FAQ

 ## Ideas for improvement

 ### Code
-- use interceptor to write automatically to the db on every request
+- use an interceptor to write automatically to the db on every request
   - this would add entries even though the request never entered the hooverService.start() method
 - write errors to the database
 - refactor the converters and remove code duplication
+- improve database representation of entities (instead of strings for coords)
 - add swagger doc
+- use different profiles with different configurations
+- ensure database transactions are ACID
+- implement custom exceptions

 ### Scalability
 - create cloud instance for the database (e.g. AWS RDS)